iamsayan/wp-auto-republish/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'.
-2. Search for 'WP Auto Republish' and install it.
+2. Download the plugin file from your email inbox.
-3. Or you can upload the `wp-auto-republish` folder to the `/wp-content/plugins/` directory manually.
+3. Upload the `wp-auto-republish-premium` folder to the `/wp-content/plugins/` directory manually.
-4. Activate WP Auto Republish from your Plugins page.
+4. Activate WP Auto Republish Premium from your Plugins page.
-5. After activation go to 'Settings > WP Auto Republish'.
+5. After activation go to 'Settings > WP Auto Republish Premium'.

 6. Configure plugins settings according to your need and save changes.

 == Frequently Asked Questions ==